-A possible strengthening (weakening) of the Indian Rupee against US Dollars at 31st March would have affected the measurement of financial instruments denominated in US dollars and affected equity and profit or loss by the amounts shown below.
-This analysis assumes that all other variables, in particular, interest rates, remain constant and ignores any impact of forecast sales and purchases.
+A possible strengthening (weakening) of the Indian Rupee against US dollars at March 31 would have affected the measurement of financial instruments denominated in US dollars and affected equity and profit or loss by the amounts shown below.
+This analysis assumes that al,l other variables, in particular, interest rates, remain constant and ignores any impact of forecast sales and purchases.

-Particulars Profit (Loss) for Profit (Loss) for the year ended the year ended on 31st Ma on 31st March, 2022 arch, 2021 1% Movement Strengthening Weakening Strengthening Weakening USD 2,99,547 (2,99,547) 104,160 (101,848)
+Particulars Profit (Loss) for the year ended Profit (Loss) for the year ended the year ended on 31st March, 2023 on 31st Ma arch, 2022 1% Movement Strengthening Weakening Strengthening Weakening USD in Lakh 2.32 (2.32) 3.00 (3.00)